-3.2.4 Industrial, Commercial, & Institutional (IC&I) Engagement
+3.2.4 Industrial/Commercial/Institutional (ICI) Engagement

-In an effort to ensure businesses are aware of their requirements under the Bylaw, and under what conditions surcharges are required, the City conducted an IC&I questionnaire in 2020 and 2021.
+In an effort to ensure business are aware of their requirements under the Bylaw, and under what conditions surcharges are required, the City conducted an Industrial, Commercial, Institutional (ICI) questionnaire in 2020 and 2021.
 The questionnaire focused on high water users that were more likely to have an impact on the overall wastewater quality and businesses that may be contributing to metal levels within the wastewater sewer system.
 Metals were identified through the wastewater quality monitoring program as a potential parameter of concern in previous years.
 Seventy-two businesses were contacted and provided answers to the questionnaire through multiple conversations with administration.
-Results identified no major concerns; however, the City will inspect six of the contacted businesses and reassess parameters of concern following those inspections.
-The objectives are to:
+Results identified no major concerns.
+From the questionnaire three additional businesses were identified to inspect.
+No inspections occurred in the first half of 2022, however they are scheduled for the second half of 2022.